Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Introduction

 While distributional regression provides a comprehensive view of the response distribution, there are cases where practitioners are interested in specific aspects of this distribution, rather than the entire probability landscape.
 For instance, understanding the behavior of a response variable at its extremes or at specific percentiles can be crucial for applications such as risk assessment or resource allocation.
-This is where quantile regression \cite{koenker1978regression,regression2017handbook} becomes a powerful complementary tool.
-Quantile regression has become a standard technique and is usually achieved by minimizing the so-called pinball loss.
+This is where quantile regression \citep{koenker1978regression,regression2017handbook} becomes a powerful complementary tool.
+Quantile regression has become a standard technique and is usually based on the minimization of the so-called pinball loss.
 The pinball loss $\ell_{\tau}$ for the quantile of level $\tau \in (0,1)$ is defined by and is such that

 where $q_{\tau}(x)$ is the quantile of level $\tau$ of the distribution of $Y$ conditional on $X=x$.
-While the pinball loss is not differentiable at zero, optimization can still be performed using subgradient methods or by employing a smoothed approximation, such as the Huber loss for the median.
-This approach enables the use of standard regression models to estimate specific conditional quantiles of interest.
-Notable examples include the use of neural networks \cite{CANNON20111277}, kernel methods \cite{Takeuchi20061231}, Gaussian processes \cite{Abeywardana20151686} or splines \cite{thompson2010bayesian}.
+While the pinball loss is not differentiable at zero, optimization can still be performed using subgradient methods or by employing a smoothed approximation, such as the Huber loss for the $\ell^1$ loss.
+This approach makes it possible to use of standard regression models to estimate specific conditional quantiles of interest.
+Notable examples include the use of neural networks \citep{CANNON20111277}, kernel methods \citep{Takeuchi20061231}, Gaussian processes \citep{Abeywardana20151686} or splines \citep{thompson2010bayesian}.
 We refer to the survey paper \cite{torossian2020} for a more exhaustive list of quantile regression methods.